 Several resources are overseen by the Greater Bergen Community Action.
 While the financial aid for expenses such as rent, heating bills, and homeless prevention is in high demand, the agency offers other services as well.
-They can include education and job training, credit counseling, Head Start, and many more.
+They can include education and job training, credit counseling, Head Start, referrals to free credit counseling services and many more.

-The staff and case managers are focused on breaking the cycle of poverty and low income employment in the area.
+The staff and case managers are focused on breaking the cycle of poverty as well as employment.
+They want to help clients who are low income gain new skills, experiences and in effect improve their income possibilities.
 Applicants need to be able, and willing, to get on path to self-sufficiency.
 In those cases the Greater Bergen Community Action may be able to assist.

 Financial and energy assistance

 Greater Bergen Community Action helps the residents of the local towns and cities by offering numerous other resources to people facing temporary financial issues.
 Some of these other assistance programs, resources and referrals are as follows.

 Among one of the many programs for low-income families and individuals, Home Utility Bill Assistance is one of them.
 The agency is involved in the administration of the state and federal Low Income Home Energy Assistance Program (LIHEAP) in Bergen County New Jersey.

 Federal and state government funds are used to pay for LIHEAP.
 The purpose of the program is serving working poor and senior households by providing ongoing and emergency utility bill assistance.
 The disa bled are also a priority.
 You can call and apply for the assistance program.
 Any help needed by residents in completing the application will be provided by the staff.